TanGentleman/Augmenta/README.md

 ## Overview

-Augmenta is a project that aims to deconstruct RAG (Retrieval-Augmented Generation) tasks.
-It's flexible, powerful, and packed with cool features under the hood, yet simple to get started.
-It supports multiple vector databases, numerous LLM and Embedding providers, and includes a fully-offline mode that runs the models locally.
-Abstractions make it easy to scale your chains in complexity and add steps to any workflow to suit your needs.
+Augmenta aims to deconstruct RAG (Retrieval-Augmented Generation) tasks.
+It's quite simple to get started, while being flexible, powerful, and continuously growing with tools that support my daily workflows.
+This project supports multiple vector databases, numerous LLM and Embedding providers, and includes a fully-offline mode that runs the models locally.
+For developers, I will continue heading towards minimal useful abstractions to make it easy to scale your chains in complexity and add steps to any workflow to suit your needs.

 ## Repository Structure